GAIL B. CRUMP PRIZE FOR EXPERIMENTAL FICTION

 AFRO-LATINX/AFRO-CARIBBEAN FICTION FEATURE

 For our upcoming fiction folio, Pleiades wants to celebrate the incredible talent of contemporary Afro-Latinx & Afro-Caribbean writers.
 We welcome Afro-descendant writers (living in or outside of the U.S.) with roots in Latin-America, and/or the Caribbean to submit.
 Stories of all genres, subject matter, and themes will be considered, as long as the work is fiction.
 Stories ranging from 5000 words and under are preferred, stories must be previously unpublished.
+This feature is co-edited by Jennifer Maritza McCauley and Ivelisse Rodriguez.
 Please direct submissions and questions to Jennifer Maritza McCauley at jennifermaritzamccauley@

 •We are open for regular submissions during the months of July and December only.